 *short written assignment before the retreat begins

-Give it a try this summer!
+Spend some time with a director and a good deal of time with silence this summer.
 This is a retreat in which prayer and silence will be practiced as an invitation for deeper union with God and in which each participant will work with a spiritual director chosen by the monastic community.

 Cost: $310, deposit: $80

 :: Led by Elizabeth Broyles, CMA and Mr. Paul Kimmerling

 Be patient toward all that is unsolved in your heart and try to love the questions themselves.
 Rainer Maria Rilke’s advice in Letters to a Young Poet points us to a powerful way to journey.
 We human beings have grappled with the great questions that arise as part of the spiritual quest for at least as long as we have had language.
 The scriptures grapple, too.
 What is my relationship with God?
 My sisters and brothers?
 Creation?
 Am I my brother’s keeper? asks Cain of God.
 Jesus queries the disciples: Who do you say that I am?
 Come and practice being patient with all that is unsolved.
 Listen soulfully with others on the Way as the nourishing and challenging questions teach us.
 Bring your curiosity and a journal.